 Preparations

-- Soak the ingredients in vinegar: De-seed the Kashmiri chilies if you prefer less heat.
+- De-seed the Kashmiri chilies if you prefer less heat.
 Now cut it into 2-3 pieces.
-In a glass bowl, soak the red chilies in ¾th cup or vinegar.
-Use only a glass bowl; metal bowls may react with vinegar.
+Soak Kashmiri red chilies in hot water for 15 minutes then drain the water.

 Making the Recheado Masala

-- To this add the roasted onion, cloves, peppercorns, cinnamon, cumin, turmeric, sugar and salt.
-Add vinegar as needed and grind to a smooth thick paste.
-Do not add water to grind the masala.
+- To a mixer/grinder jar, add red chilies, ginger, garlic, tamarind, roasted onion, cloves, peppercorns, cinnamon, cumin, turmeric, sugar, and salt.
+Add a little water and grind to a smooth, thick paste.

 - Taste the masala and adjust the salt, vinegar, or sugar to balance tanginess and spice levels.
 Transfer the Recheado masala to an airtight jar and freeze.
 It stays fresh for up to a month.